 - Add thinly sliced onions and place the pan over medium heat.

 - Sauté, stirring occasionally, until they are as golden as you’d like.
-(My mom liked them caramelized, but with a bit of a crunch.)
+My mom liked them caramelized, but with a bit of a crunch, which for about 2 cups of sliced onions, would be about 15 to 20 minutes.

 - Season to taste with salt and pepper.
 (Here's How to Season to Taste.)